 - What words or memories do I hope my children cherish as they grow?

 - What do I think makes a good adult?
+Do I demonstrate these characteristics?

-I have a free downloadable worksheet with these questions for you below.
 Remember, it will be helpful to write down your thought process here as these ideas will inform things like your scheduling and curriculum choices for your homeschool!
 We will visit those in future steps of this series.

 Examples of Finding Your Homeschool Why